TheBluestBluester/omegga-LimitedAmmo/README.md

 This plugin gives players limited ammounts of ammo, ammo boxes and ammo dispencers.

 ## Creating ammo dispencers.
-To create an ammo dispencer you first place a brick of your chouce.
+To create an ammo dispencer you first place a brick of your choice.
 Then you add an interact component.

 Then you write in "Print to console" the following: